CONVENTIONS

 7. In addition to voting against a motion, any member who strongly opposes the motion may ask that their dissent be recorded in the minutes.
 This will then be recorded in the minutes along the lines of this example: "Dr X asked that her dissent be recorded.

-8. Provided that the committee's constitution/conventions provides for it, the Chair can exercise a casting (extra) vote in the event of a tie in voting numbers.
+8. Provided that the committee's constitution/conventions provide for it, the Chair can exercise a casting (extra) vote in the event of a tie in voting numbers.
 Traditionally (but not necessarily) in cases where the vote is between the status quo and an alternative, the Chair votes in favour of the status quo.

 9. Unless there is agreement by the committee and/or the Chair, the deliberations of the committee shall remain confidential and all records of the meeting shall be written under the principle of anonymity;